 About Hearing Loss

 Humans are born with about 15,000 hair cells in the cochlea of each ear.
-Hair cells are commonly lost due to noise exposure in work settings or as a result of aging, certain viral infections or exposure to medicines that are toxic to ears.
+Hair cells are commonly lost due to noise exposure, suddenly, as a result of aging, certain viral infections or exposure to medicines that are toxic to ears.

 Lost Sensory Hair Cells and Hearing